Senegal

 National green economy plan

 Strong ambition marred by lack of detail on implementation and budgeting.
-The Emerging Senegal Plan Phase 2 (PSE II, 2018) is Senegal’s overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.
+The Emerging Senegal Plan Phase 2 (PSE II, 2019-2023) is Senegal's overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.

 Strong ambition marred by lack of detail on implementation and budgeting.
-The Emerging Senegal Plan Phase 2 (PSE II, 2018) is Senegal’s overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.
+The Emerging Senegal Plan Phase 2 (PSE II, 2019-2023) is Senegal's overall development strategy; the government has also drafted a National Green Growth Strategy (NGGS) but this is yet to be published, subject to stakeholder consultation.

 Inclusive governance

-Civil society consultation (including women’s groups) is a regular part of policy development, including the NGGS and PSE II.
+Civil society consultation (including womens groups) is a regular part of policy development, including the NGGS and PSE II.
 Gender inclusivity is a key target of the PSE II strategy, including promoting the involvement of women within corporate governance.
 However, overall policies on private sector governance are fairly minimal.

-Civil society consultation (including women’s groups) is a regular part of policy development, including the NGGS and PSE II.
+Civil society consultation (including womens groups) is a regular part of policy development, including the NGGS and PSE II.
 Gender inclusivity is a key target of the PSE II strategy, including promoting the involvement of women within corporate governance.
 However, overall policies on private sector governance are fairly minimal.

 SDG business strategy